simple-boot-apps/gemfire-pizza-store/README.md

 Check out and run the app from the branch that matches your Tanzu GemFire tile version.
-For example, if your Tanzu GemFire service instance is version 2.0, check out this repository's release/2.0 branch
+For example, if your Tanzu GemFire service instance is version 2.0, check out this repository's release/2.0 branch..

 The app uses [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/1.4.0/reference/html5/) (SBDG) to talk to the Tanzu GemFire service instance.